How the phrase ‘corporate governance’ arose

 ‘No, I checked the meaning – it’s about corporate governance.’

-‘Good Lord,’ he responded, ‘that word hasn’t been used since the time of Chaucer.’
+‘Good Lord,’ he responded, ‘that word has hardly been used since the time of Chaucer.’

-Turned out he was a visiting Professor of English.
-Although he was not entirely correct: Harold Wilson, British Prime Minister (1916–1995) had written a book in 1977 with the title ‘The Governance of Britain ’.
-But that was about the governance of a country not a company: that was new.
-The visiting professor was right about Chaucer, however.
-Turns out Chaucer did coin the word governance, although he couldn’t quite decide how to spell it (gouernance, or governaunce).
+Turned out he was a visiting Professor of English language.
+Although he was not entirely correct: I had written a report in 1982 titled The Governance of the Institute (of Chartered Accountants in England and Wales) and Harold Wilson, British Prime Minister (1916–1995) had written ‘The Governance of Britain in 1977’.
+But that was about the governance of a country not a company.
+The visiting professor was right about Chaucer, he did coin the word governance, although he couldn’t quite decide how to spell it (gouernance, or governaunce).